-Finally, whoever achieved the longest continuous path of trains takes the European Express card scoring a bonus 10 points!
+Finally, whoever achieved the longest continuous path of trains takes the European Express card scoring a bonus of 10 points!
 The player with the most points wins and proclaims themselves Europe’s greatest train magnate!

-Why Should I Play Ticket to Ride Europe?
+Why Should I Play Ticket To Ride Europe?

 As a gateway game, Ticket to Ride Europe actually reaches the table quite often.
 It’s just a terrific game to introduce to new players.
 I mean, who’s going to be put off by the prospect of playing with some tiny trains?
-It helps that the rules are easily explained and that the game runs at nice smooth pace, with turns zipping around the table like a bullet train.
+It helps that the rules are easily explained and that the game runs at a nice smooth pace, with turns zipping around the table like a bullet train.

-Final Thoughts on Ticket to Ride Europe
+Final Thoughts On Ticket To Ride Europe

-Days of Wonder have a habit of putting out colourful and inviting games and Ticket to Ride is no exception.
+Days of Wonder have a habit of putting out colourful and inviting games and Ticket to Ride: Europe is no exception.
 But it’s more than aesthetically pleasing.
 Some may take issue with its simplicity or particular mechanics, but overall Ticket to Ride Europe is undeniably satisfying.
 Placing down your little trains is lovely, introducing newcomers to it is joyous, wrapping up that agonisingly long route is thrilling.
 It looks good on the table and feels good in the hand, whilst scratching that light gaming itch in the brain.

 An obvious but accurate addition to a growing game collection, Alan R Moon’s Ticket to Ride is sure to bring plenty of fun to the table for you and your family for years to come.
 And if you find yourself tiring of the same old journeys across Europe just seek out some of the excellent expansion maps!